IFCA-Advanced-Computing/pycanon/README.md

 ## Usage (examples)
-1. Example using th adult dataset.
+1. Example using the adult dataset.
 First, note that in de the folder _Data_ there are 3 files in which the dataset adult has been anonymized in different ways.
-Running _check_adult_anonymity.py_, we obtain the values of _k_, _alpha_, _l_, _entropy-l_, _beta_ (for basic beta) and _beta_ (for enhanced beta) associated to each of the 3 files, and a new file for each of them isa saved, verifying now l-diversity with l=2.
+Running _check_adult_anonymity.py_, we obtain the values of _k_, _alpha_, _l_, _entropy-l_, _beta_ (for basic beta) and _beta_ (for enhanced beta) associated to each of the 3 files, and a new file for each of them is saved, verifying now l-diversity with l=2.
+2. Example using de "drug type" dataset, with the original data and with the data obtained after performing k-anonymization with k=5 with ARX.
+Running _check_drug_data_anonymity.py_, we obtain the values of _k_, _alpha_, _l_, _entropy-l_, _beta_ (for basic beta) and _beta_ (for enhanced beta) associated to each of the 2 datasets, and a new file for each of them is saved, verifying now l-diversity with l=2 (original data) and l=3 (anonymized data).